 Lastly, if you have a larger sum of $1,000 or more, (perhaps from taxes) but you have a terrible history of spending money too fast, I would recommend looking into a CD.
 It’s a great way to force yourself to save money and gain interest.

 The idea of multiple savings accounts is becoming more and more popular and personally, I think the idea is genius!
-This can be a little trickier to figure out, but here are some of my top recommended combos:
+This can be a little trickier to figure out, but here is my top 3 recommended combo:

 Opening any of these accounts is a rather quick and painless process.
 For a traditional savings account, I recommend making an appointment at your local bank in order to get set up with an account that works for you.
 You can also talk to your bank about setting up a CD.
 Before you commit to anything, be sure to compare interest rates from different banks and from online banking sources.